Nirmeet-DEV1204/NDbookstore/README.txt

 14/11/2022.
 100
 Try to pull my repo but there was error and was not able to push so I deleted my repo and created new while there was too many errors in part 2.2 however just push the repo.

+23/11/2022 0828
+added coverType .cs file to the model folder added id and name field to covertype.cs file found and error added using NDbook.Model to the file to resolve that

+24/11/2022 2000
+added CoverTypeRepository to repoaitory folder added ICoverTypeRepositroy to Irepository folder

+suddenly found an error in ICategoryRepository dont know the reason yet